Sleep King - Where the Prices Are a Sweet Dream!

 Determine Budget

 Here's a surprising fact: just because a mattress costs more money, it doesn't mean it's going to be a better bed.
-Sure, more expensive beds might have newer technologies and materials, but not everyone has the budget to walk into a mattress store in St. George and spend $3,000.
+Sure, more expensive beds might have newer technologies and materials, but not everyone has the budget to walk into a mattress store Near Me St. George, SC and spend $3,000.
 Figure out what price range you're comfortable paying and look at the best options for your bottom line.

 Consider Bedroom Size